 It’s really no wonder that most of us recruit our microwave to take some of the burden off our backs.

-And while many of us have wondered if microwaving cooking might be bad for us, most of us still give in and zap those leftovers at least once a week.
+And while many of us may wonder if “nuking” our food in the microwave might be bad for us, most of us still go ahead and zap those leftovers at least once a week.

-But the problem doesn’t stem from the microwave radiation as you might imagine.
-It’s what we’re microwaving our food IN that’s the issue.
-Because those “microwave safe” stamps on your food containers don’t assure that they are safe at all.
+But the problem isn’t the microwave radiation as you might imagine.
+It’s what you’re microwaving your food IN that’s the issue.

-In other words, no matter if you are a man or a woman you definitely DON’T want to be eating this stuff!
+In other words, no matter if you’re a man or a woman you definitely DON’T want to be eating this stuff!

 And studies have found a link between phthalates and breast cancer too.

 If you’re thinking about forking over more hard earned cash to replace your old microwave containers with fancy new BPA-free plastic versions don’t bother.
 The chemicals they’ve replaced BPA with are bad news too.